mytechnotalent/kgpt/README.md

 n_embd = 64
 # the n_head parameter determines the number of attention heads used in the multi-head attention
 # mechanism of the model and attention heads allow the model to attend to different parts of the input
-# sequence simultaneously, capturing different dependencies and patterns and increasing n_head allows
+# sequence simultaneously capturing different dependencies and patterns and increasing n_head allows
 # for more fine-grained attention and enhances the model's ability to capture complex relationships,
 # however, it also increases the computational cost and the number of parameters in the model
 n_head = 4